xuwei-k/sbt-assembly/README.md

 ### Caching

-By default for performance reasons, the result of unzipping any dependency jars to disk is cached from run-to-run.
+By default for performance reasons, the result of unzipping any dependency JAR files to disk is cached from run-to-run.
 This feature can be disabled by setting:

 ```scala
 assemblyOption in assembly ~= { _.copy(cacheUnzip = false) }